 F2.20.5 Evidence that New Zealand is the primary place of established residence

-- Evidence that New Zealand is the New Zealand partner’s primary place of established residence may include but is not limited to original or certified copies of:
+- Evidence that New Zealand is the New Zealand partner’s primary place of established residence may include but is not limited to:

 - correspondence addressed to the sponsor